liebenA/ndt-monitor-windows-mine/README.md

 ## Installation as Administrator
 - Move to the **ndt7-client-windows** directory
 - Right Click on file **ndt7ClientExecution.bat** and execute it as **Administrator**
-- The execution will perform each 8 hours for "monitor.uac.bj" and each 7 hours for "emes.bj"
+- The execution will perform each 9 hours for "monitor.uac.bj" and each 10 hours for "emes.bj"

-## Test Version
-- For test version, execute as **Administrator** the file **ndt7ClientExecution-Test.bat**
-- The test will perform each 3 minutes for "monitor.uac.bj" and each 5 minutes for "emes.bj"

 ### Share Your Experience